 - Growing your own: If growing your own food sounds intimidating, you can always start small.
 Explore foods that you can easily grow in a small space, such as herbs.

-- Reusing items: Don't throw away items just because you can't use it for its original purpose.
+- Reusing items: Don't throw away items just because you can't use them for their original purposes.
 For example, there are plenty of things you can do with an old t-shirt , books , mason jars , and even maps .

 - Spending less on entertainment: Didn't you know the best things in life are free?
 Enjoy free activities , and learn how to entertain yourself at home without spending a dime.